| Title: | Parametric Quantile Regression Models for Bounded Data |

 where is the likelihood function.

-A list with class "likelihood_stats"
+A list with class "likelihood_stats" containing the following

 components: